Photovoltaic Energy Factsheet

 - A charge controller is a power electronic device used to manage energy storage in batteries, which themselves can be BOS components.18

-- In contrast to a rack-mounted PV array, Building Integrated PV (BIPV) replaces building materials (e.g., shingles) to improve PV aesthetics and costs.19
+- In contrast to a rack-mounted PV array, Building Integrated PV (BIPV) replaces building materials and improves PV aesthetics.19

 - Some ground-mount PV arrays employ a solar tracker.
-This technology can increase energy output by as much as 100%.20
+This technology can increase energy output by up to 100%.20

 PV Installation, Manufacturing, and Cost

 - In 2019, global PV power capacity grew by over 115 GW and reached 633.7 GW.
 Solar PV capacity has grown by nearly 400 times since 2000.23